A Quick Guide to 9 Essential Project Documents and Templates

 Here are some questions you may wish to ask yourself and stakeholders:

-What are the Project Goals and Objectives?
+1. What are the Project Goals and Objectives?

-Is There a Historical Archive of Similar Projects?
+2. Is There a Historical Archive of Similar Projects?

 If a similar project has been completed in the past, check if project documents were archived.
 It can provide valuable insights and potentially save time.

-What Project Methodology Will Be Followed?
+3. What Project Methodology Will Be Followed?

 Knowing whether it’s Agile project management or another methodology will help select the appropriate project management templates and tools.

-What Technology Will Be Utilized?
+4. What Technology Will Be Utilized?

-Who Are the Key Resources and Participants?
+5. Who Are the Key Resources and Participants?

-What is the Project Budget?
+6. What is the Project Budget?

-What is the Project Timeline?
+7. What is the Project Timeline?

-What Communication Channels Will Be Used?
+8. What Communication Channels Will Be Used?

-Are There Any Potential Risks?
+9. Are There Any Potential Risks?

-What Are the Project Deliverables?
+10. What Are the Project Deliverables?

 Knowing the project deliverables will help create a detailed project plan and set project expectations.

-Is There a Need for Customizable Templates?
+11. Is There a Need for Customizable Templates?

 Depending on the project’s complexity, customizable document templates may be required to streamline the planning phase.

-How Will the Project Status be Reported?
+12. How Will the Project Status be Reported?

-9 Essential Project Documents
+What are the 9 Essential Project Documents?

 Each document serves a unique purpose, whether defining roles with a RACI Matrix or managing changes through a formal process.
-Together, they provide a comprehensive framework for successfully planning, executing and closing projects.
+Together, they provide a comprehensive framework for successfully planning, executing, and closing projects.

 1. Project Business Case

-The business case can be a simple email from a client or a 50-page Word document with input from 10 project stakeholders.
+This document explains the project’s purpose and outlines the goals, objectives, and desired outcomes.
+The business case can be a simple email from a client or a 50-page Word document with input from multiple project stakeholders.

 Typically, the project sponsor is responsible for developing the business case, which can include an economic feasibility study.

-To create a compelling project business case, it’s essential to justify its purpose and benefits.
 You can learn more about crafting a persuasive business case for PPM software on our exclusive blog.

 2. Project Charter